Identifying anomalous radio sources in the EMU Pilot Survey using a complexity-based approach: Methods

 \subsection{Measuring the effectiveness of partitions}

+The truth labels derived from the zoo were used to evaluate the effectiveness of alternative partition boundaries for identifying anomalous sources.
+We evaluated alternative partition boundaries using a binary classification approach, evaluating both the Recall, Informedness and Precision as discussed further in Appendix \ref{appendix:evaluation}, and illustrated in Table \ref{tab:confusionmatrix}.

+The objects in the zoo that were selected in the first phase of sampling (without the enrichment sample added) allow the Recall to be assessed at a given complexity threshold.
+The enrichment sample creates a bias for the purpose of calculating Recall by over-representing high complexity objects in the total zoo sample and accordingly was not included in the non-bias sample used to evaluate prospective partitions.
+The second phase, where the enrichment sample is added, was performed to increase the sample size of unusual observations and provide further analysis of the Precision within the complexity tail.

-We evaluate the partition boundary using a binary classification approach, evaluating both the purity and completeness of the anomaly catalogue.
-When evaluating completeness we consider the positive class to include only frames containing something unexpected or anomalous and the negative class to include all other frames.
+When evaluating Recall and Precision we consider the positive class to include only frames containing something unexpected or anomalous and the negative class to include all other frames.
 Limiting the positive class to only frames containing unexpected or anomalous sources provides a measurement framework that will assist in defining an anomaly catalogue with the objective of supporting new and novel scientific discoveries in an efficient manner.
 A catalogue containing all extended sources would be much larger and would increase the search space for novel and anomalous objects, making the discovery process less efficient.

-When evaluating purity we count within the positive class both frames containing something unexpected or anomalous as well as frames containing at least one complex source or a source with multiple components.
-The negative class then includes frames containing simple sources and no sources.
-The use of a broader definition for the positive class when measuring purity reflects the low frequency of sources deemed by consensus as being anomalous and the potential overlap in complexity values of frames evaluated as containing complex and anomalous objects.
-This helps ensure that when optimising partitions in terms of purity, completeness is preserved with respect to anomalous sources.
-Contamination by complex sources is deemed acceptable as these sources will still be interesting to some observers and are not deemed harmful if the overall catalogue size is small enough to support an efficient search for novel discoveries as achieved through maximising the informedness.
+We note that many objects with complex and interesting morphology will have familiar features and accordingly not be considered anomalies.
+As science progresses and new discoveries become familiar the frequency of finding such familiar objects at high complexity will increase.
+Misclassification of such complex sources as anomalies is not deemed an issue so long as the overall search space (or catalogue size) defined by the complexity measure remains small enough to support an efficient search for novel discoveries.
+This can be achieved by evaluating the trade-off between a high Recall and a high false positive rate through maximising the Informedness (see Appendix \ref{appendix:evaluation}).